(That’s a real-time screen shot from Celestia, a free space simulator. Highly recommended.)

 One guy is working on a way to more efficiently vaporize an irritating neighbor.
 (This takes work; his people aren’t easy to kill.)
 He tinkers, makes a few adjustments —

 He stops.
 Scans his workbench.
 Ponders.
-A smile that would terrify a tyrannosaurus slowly creaks over his face.
+A smile that would terrify a velociraptor slowly creaks over his face.

 Dude double-checks his math … then roars in delight.
 Blue flame flies everywhere.
 The children scatter, screaming in fear.
 He barely notices.